jungtaekkim/bayeso/paper.md

 These wrappers enable us to randomly choose or fix initializations.

-# Details of BayesO

-In this section we describe the details on BayesO.

-## Software Development
+# Software Development for BayesO

 We present the details of software development.
 To provide the manageable maintenance of our software, we actively apply external development management packages, which are described below.

 - Code analysis: The entire codes in our software are monitored and inspected to satisfy the code conventions predefined in our software.
 Unless otherwise specified, we do our best to satisfy all the conventions.
 - Type hints: As supported in Python 3, we provide type hints for any arguments including arguments with default values.
 These are tested by the decorator declared in the code.